Skip to content

 No. A factory reset wipes apps, settings, and local data.
 It does NOT remove the Samsung account.

 This is Samsung’s reactivation lock, similar to Apple’s Activation Lock.
-According to Samsung’s device protection documentation, this security feature prevents unauthorized use of a device after a factory reset, which is exactly why it exists as theft protection.
+According to Samsung’s SmartThings Find guide, this protection prevents unauthorized use of a device after a factory reset, which is exactly why it exists as theft protection.

 Always remove the Samsung account through Settings BEFORE factory resetting.